Cognitive State Inference from VR Motion via Motion Foundation Model

 \section{Conclusion}

-We presented a novel dataset and modeling framework for inferring confusion, hesitation, and readiness from solely VR head and hand motion.
-Our experiments show that models trained on motion alone can approach human baselines under within-participant evaluation, confirming that these subtle states leave detectable traces in standard VR telemetry.
+We presented a novel dataset and modeling framework for inferring nuanced cognitive states, specifically confusion, hesitation, and readiness, from standard VR telemetry.
+Our experiments demonstrate that these subtle decision-related states leave detectable traces in sparse behavioral signals.
+By introducing a VR-native motion adapter, we provide a reusable pathway for the XR community to leverage large-scale motion foundation models without requiring explicit full-body reconstruction.

-However, performance declines substantially when generalizing across unseen users and when distinguishing between intensity levels.
-These results highlight both the promise and the fragility of motion-based cognitive state inference.
+In summary, this work confirms that standard VR telemetry contains significantly richer behavioral information than is typically recognized.
+We also highlight the potential of motion foundation models as an effective solution to cross-user generalization challenges.
+These findings establish a foundation for responsive, cognitive-aware adaptive VR systems while underscoring the urgent need for robust privacy safeguards to protect users' sensitive behavioral data.

-In summary, this work establishes a foundation for adaptive VR systems that respond to users’ internal states in real time.
-At the same time, it underscores the need for privacy safeguards and fairness considerations, ensuring that future systems leverage this capability responsibly.
+\acknowledgments{The authors acknowledge the use of ChatGPT 5.4, Gemini 3, and Claude 4.6 Sonnet for refining the manuscript's prose based on a human-written draft.
+Additionally, the Nano Banana 2 model was utilized to generate the left and right panels of \cref{fig:teaser}, while the middle panel was manually drawn.
+All other figures and tables were created by the authors without the use of generative AI.
+The authors have reviewed and edited all generated content and assume full responsibility for its accuracy and integrity.}